phaag/lfq/README.md

 # **LFQ - lockfree queue**

-The current implementation of a **lock-free queue** is based on the paper and sample code of Ruslan Nikolaev.
+The current implementation of a **lock-free queue** in C is based on the paper and sample code of Ruslan Nikolaev.
 See https://github.com/rusnikola/lfqueue for details.
 The paper describes various different methods.